MicrosoftDocs/power-automate-docs/articles/teams/use-flows-power-apps-app.md

    ![Select your location](..\media\overview-teams-flows\select-location.png)

-1. The **Build an automated flow** screen appears, allowing you to select a triger, create, and save your flow.
+1. The **Build an automated flow** screen appears, allowing you to select a trigger, create, and save your flow.

    >[!NOTE]
    >The screen that appears here will be different if you select instant or scheduled flow.